triton-inference-server/server/deploy/gke-marketplace-app/README.md

 Please note that A100 MIG in GKE does not support GPU metrics yet, also Triton GPU Metrics is not compatiable with A100 MIG.
 Hence, please disable GPU metrics by unselect allowGPUMetrics while deploy Triton GKE app.
 Also for the same reason, this deployer doesn't support inference workfload auto-scaling on A100 MIG as well.

 Second, go to [GKE Marketplace link](https://console.cloud.google.com/marketplace/details/nvidia-ngc-public/triton-inference-server) to deploy Triton application.
 User could leave everything as default, if user has model that has been validated with Triton, they can provide GCS path point to that model in Triton format.
 By default, we provide a BERT large model optimized by TensorRT in public GCS bucket that is compatible with xx.yy release of Triton Server, in `gs://triton_sample_models/xx_yy`, please note this TensorRT engine only work with Tesla T4.
-If experiment with A100 MIG 5gb partition, user could use `gs://triton_sample_models/xx_yy_mig5g`.
 Also please note that this bucket locates in us-central1 hence loading model into Triton in other region might be effected.
 Also the first deployment of Triton Application will be slower than consecutive runs as image needs to be pulled into the GKE cluster.

 Where <xx.yy> is the version of NGC Triton container needed.